-- (a) on summary conviction to a fine of one million dollars and imprisonment for three years; and - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- (a) on summary conviction to a fine of three hundred thousand dollars and imprisonment for three years; and - (b) on conviction on indictment to a fine of five hundred thousand dollars and imprisonment for five years.

-20. (1) A person who uses a computer system to -
+18. (1) A person who uses a computer system to Ca communicate with the intention to cause harm to another person usi commits an offence.